mohamedhesham221/advice-generator-app-main/README.md

 ### Useful resources

 - [Asynchronous Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) - This helped me for understanding how to use async functions
 - [Fetch Method](https://developer.mozilla.org/en-US/docs/Web/API/fetch) - This is an amazing article which helped me finally understand Fetch Method.
+- [Advice Slip JSON API](https://api.adviceslip.com/) - this helped to get random advice and  Advice is cached for 2 seconds.
+Any repeat-request within 2 seconds will return the same piece of advice.

 ## Author